mojmhmdi/Deep-learning-electrical-load-forecasting--Practice2-/README.md

 3. Read through the descriptions provided in the notebook.
 4. Run the cells sequentially to train the LSTM model and view the forecasting results.

+## 📝 Homework Submission Requirements

+To receive credit for this practice exercise, you must submit proof of completion generated directly by the notebook.

+1. Run the entire notebook from start to finish.
+2. Scroll down to the final cell of the notebook.
+If the model runs successfully, it will generate a visual **Submission Verification Report** box.
+3. This report contains vital information, including your Final Validation MAPE, dataset details, and a unique **Submission Hash**.
+4. **Take a clear screenshot** of this final report box (ensuring the `Status: ✓ COMPLETED` and your hash are visible).
+5. Upload this screenshot to our course submission portal as your official homework proof.

 ## ⚙️ Technical Details
 * **Language:** Python 3.10
 * **Core Libraries:** TensorFlow/Keras, Pandas, NumPy, Scikit-learn, Matplotlib